sgf14/custSuptMaven/custSuptMaven/README_lessonsLearned.md

 this may require a little more research when using the Java EE archetype when creating a project. this may just be the way that archetype handles it, and it may not offer a viable alternative, but do some research.  coPid structure also had the front end in it own root folder, although it is not a Maven project either.
-09/24/16- this ../webapp/ structure is just part of codehaus archetype.  would need to pick differetn one to change.  more research needed.
+09/24/16- this ../webapp/ structure is just part of codehaus archetype.  would need to pick different one to change.  more research needed.